 This volume, combining Davison’s most recent work with all the earlier poems he wishes to preserve, reveals a poet in his late middle age writing out of the midst of a life both active and contemplative, yet given over to poetry.
 He is a worthy heir to the passionate poetic tradition of Thomas Hardy and Robert Frost.

-Schooled in Colorado and at Harvard and Cambridge Universities and long a resident of Boston, PETER DAVISON was known as one of the foremost poetry editors, especially in his work for Houghton Mifflin and The Atlantic.
-In addition to the explorations in his nine books of poetry,… More about Peter Davison
+Schooled in Colorado and at Harvard and Cambridge, and long a resident of Boston, Peter Davison is known as one of the foremost poetry editors, especially in his work for Houghton Mifflin Company and the Atlantic Monthly.
+In addition to… More about Peter Davison